b-hkm/Kamiyomi/README.md

 3. Create a functional terminal manga reader

 ## Libraries Used
-As of now, I use the manganelo python library for this function, although in the long term I wish to expand this to other websites.
+As of now, I use the requests and bs4 python libraries for this function, although in the long term I wish to expand this to other websites.